moq-wg/moq-transport/draft-lcurley-moq-transport.md

 # Object Model {#model}

-MoQT is a transport that moves entitites called messages {{message}}.
+MoQTransport is a transport that moves entitites called messages {{message}}.
 Messages are divided into two classes: control messages and objects.
 Control messages are used to setup connections, announce content, issues subscriptions etc. All media data is carried inside object messages.
-MoQT has a hierarchical object model for data, comprised of objects, groups and tracks.
+MoQTransport has a hierarchical object model for data, comprised of objects, groups and tracks.

 ## Objects {#model-object}